christrotter/arcboard-stm32/README.md

 In the search for better performance, I moved from [RP2040](https://github.com/christrotter/mk19-rp2040) (`125mhz`) to STM32F405 (`168mhz`).
 Getting familiar with STM32 also allows me more confidence to move to the H7** chips in future (`550mhz`).

 `v1.0 board has been tested - works w.
-1 bodge & code.
+2 easy bodges & code.
 Issues fixed in v1.1 - won't be ordering that, so untested - minor changes, should be fine?`

 Many thanks to Drashna, burkfers, GeorgeN, badjeff, and the various people (tzarc) I snaggled stuff from - as always, these projects are a community effort.